A topic from the subject of Biochemistry in Chemistry.

 Synthesis and Release

 Neurotransmitters are synthesized from precursor molecules within neurons.
-When an electrical impulse reaches the neuron's terminal, voltage-gated ion channels open, allowing calcium ions to enter the cell.
-Calcium triggers the release of neurotransmitters into the synaptic cleft.
+This synthesis often involves specific enzymes.
+When an electrical impulse (action potential) reaches the neuron's axon terminal, voltage-gated calcium ion (Ca2+) channels open, allowing calcium ions to enter the cell.
+The influx of calcium triggers the fusion of synaptic vesicles containing neurotransmitters with the presynaptic membrane, releasing the neurotransmitters into the synaptic cleft (the space between neurons).

 Reuptake and Metabolism